Van Gogh immersive experience: Events

 Numerous van Gogh events are being held in mid- to large-size U.S. cities, including Atlanta, Chicago, Columbus, Houston, Indianapolis, Los Angeles, Phoenix, San Francisco, Seattle, St. Petersburg, Philadelphia and Charlotte.
 Larger cities like Boston, Dallas, Miami, and New York City have multiple shows through multiple vendors; there are about six total.
 Museums in Columbus, Dallas, Houston, and Santa Barbara are hosting unaffiliated traditional exhibits of van Gogh's works, running over similar periods to the immersive exhibitions.

-Most of the experiences involve guests moving from room to room, with walls (and sometimes floors or ceilings) decorated with moving projections of van Gogh's works.
+Most of these experiences involve visitors moving through multiple rooms, with walls, and occasionally floors or ceilings, covered in moving projections of Van Gogh's works.
+The projections include sketches, drawings, and paintings, presented in a 360-degree, floor-to-ceiling digital format.
 The works are typically accompanied by music set to pair with them.
 Some exhibits also use sensory tools like aromas of cedar, cypress, lemon, or nutmeg to help visitors feel more immersed with the works.
 Some events involve virtual reality headsets that take visitors through the artist's experiences.

 The original show, "Imagine Van Gogh: The Immersive Exhibition", shows works from the artist's last two years living.
 There is separately in New York "Van Gogh: The Immersive Exhibition".
 The "Immersive Van Gogh Exhibit", designed by Massimiliano Siccardi, is adapted for each space it is exhibited in.
 The show tells van Gogh's story with a loose stream of consciousness, using large images and animations to demonstrate what "flashed before his eyes" before the artist died.